 The process for advertising single-family units for sale will incorporate similar principles to the rental unit process, focusing on ensuring equitable access to homeownership opportunities.
-Working with the developer will ensure that all information, education and accessibility is properly delivered based on the needs of the population.

 - Broad Outreach: We will advertise the availability of single-family units through various platforms, including real estate listings, open houses, and community events.
-These advertisements will stress our dedication to fair and equal access to homeownership. - Cultural Sensitivity: Our marketing materials will reflect cultural diversity and sensitivity to the needs of different communities within the area.

-• Financial Counseling: We will offer resources and referrals for financial counseling to potential homebuyers to help them navigate the mortgage application process and understand their rights under fair housing laws.
+These advertisements will stress our dedication to fair and equal access to homeownership. - Cultural Sensitivity: Our marketing materials will reflect cultural diversity and sensitivity to the needs of different communities within the area. - Financial Counseling: We will offer resources and referrals for financial counseling to potential homebuyers to help them navigate the mortgage application process and understand their rights under fair housing laws.